 For guidance on your business venture:

-If that does not deter you, and you want to pay for my strategic guidance, please send along as much detail as you can in your message and I can send back a link to book a preliminary chat.
-I don’t sign NDAs for anyone I don’t already have a business relationship with.
+Please send along as much detail as you can when booking.
+Note that I don’t sign NDAs for anyone I don’t already have a business relationship with.

 For guidance on your new UX/IA/content/design community venture: